EmreGunner/Leda-instagram-dm-tool/SUPABASE_EMAIL_TEMPLATES.md

                 You've been invited!
               </h1>
               <p style="margin: 12px 0 0; color: #a0a0a0; font-size: 16px;">
-                Join BulkDM and start automating your Instagram DMs
+                Join Socialora and start automating your Instagram DMs
               </p>
             </td>
           </tr>